-- General duties and responsibilities must be agreed upon in advance with each Professor of the Practice and her/his chair and/or dean. - Appointments as Professor of the Practice may be fulltime or part-time.
-Individuals appointed to 50% time or greater are eligible for fringe and retirement benefits normally provided to Georgia Tech faculty. - "Professor of the Practice" is a non-tenurable title which falls under the Board of Regents job classification of "Academic Professional with Academic Rank".
-This classification carries with it membership in the General Faculty of the Institute.
-Appointments must be consistent with the University System policies for non-tenure track personnel as described in Section 17.6. - The position may be described as "Professor of the Practice of X," where X is an academic discipline or specialty.
-For communications purposes, a Professor of the Practice may represent himself or herself with a shorter title as "Professor of X." - Professors of the Practice will be reappointed annually but with no limit as to the number of years that may be served - Professors of the Practice will participate in an annual evaluation, as is regularly conducted for tenure track faculty.
-Performance will be evaluated during this annual review, with actions and recommendations made as appropriate. - During the term of their appointment, Professors of the Practice are subject to, and protected by, the same Institute policies concerning academic freedom as tenured and tenure track faculty. - Funding sources for Professors of the Practice may include the Institute, College, School, or Center, or some combination of these, and the funds may consist in whole or part of funds generated by the individual. - Schools and Colleges at the Institute have considerable latitude in developing complementary policies and procedures for Professors of the Practice as long as they are consistent in spirit with overall policies detailed in this Section. - The Institute and its Schools and Colleges will adopt appointment and reappointment policies that, in general, parallel, those followed for tenure track faculty, though they need not be as elaborate as the latter and the criteria will be different.
-At minimum, these policies will involve on-campus interviews of the individual being proposed for a position as Professor of the Practice, input into the decision by a body of the faculty in the School or College, recommendation of the Chair and/or Dean, and approval by the Provost.
-Faculty involvement in the decision to hire should be identical to those procedures used for hiring tenured full professors.
+- General duties and responsibilities must be agreed upon in advance with each Professor of the Practice and her/his Chair and/or Dean. - Appointments as Professor of the Practice may be full-time or part-time.
+Eligibility for fringe and retirement benefits will conform to Georgia Tech employment policies.

+- "Professor of the Practice" is a non-tenurable title which is consistent with Board of Regents provisions for "Non-Tenure Track Personnel".
+This classification carries with it membership in the General Faculty of the Institute. - The position may be described as "Professor of the Practice of X," where X is an academic discipline or specialty.
+For communications purposes, a Professor of the Practice may represent himself or herself with a shorter title as "Professor of X." - Professors of the Practice will be reappointed annually but with no limit as to the number of years that may be served. - Professors of the Practice will participate in an annual evaluation, as is regularly conducted for tenure track Faculty.
+Performance will be evaluated during this annual review, with actions and recommendations made as appropriate. - During the term of their appointment, Professors of the Practice are subject to, and protected by, the same Institute policies concerning academic freedom as tenured and tenure track Faculty. - Funding sources for Professors of the Practice may include the Institute, College, School, or Center, or some combination of these, and the funds may consist in whole or part of funds generated by the individual. - Schools and Colleges at the Institute have considerable latitude in developing complementary policies and procedures for Professors of the Practice as long as they are consistent in spirit with overall policies detailed in this Section. - The Institute and its Schools and Colleges will adopt appointment and reappointment policies.
+At minimum, these policies will involve letters of recommendation concerning the individual being proposed for a position as Professor of the Practice, on-campus interviews of the candidate, input into the decision by a body of the faculty in the School or College, recommendation of the Chair and/or Dean, and approval by the Provost.
+Faculty involvement in the decision to hire should be identical to those procedures used for hiring tenured Professors.